Without Bradley Beal, Wizards are short on answers in blowout loss to Knicks

 Julius Randle led the Knicks with 24 points and 18 rebounds.
 Starting center Mitchell Robinson might have been right there with him — he had a double-double at halftime — but left the game after one half with a fractured right hand, according to New York.

 Washington played the second half down a man as well.
-One game after he missed time because he needed stitches in his lip, backup point guard Ish Smith missed the second half Friday with tightness in his right quad.
+One game after he missed time because he needed stitches in his lip, backup point guard Ish Smith missed the second half Friday with tightness in his right quadriceps.

 Before their departures, the Wizards once again had trouble at the three-point line: Washington made 4 of 20 from beyond the arc in the first half, two of which belonged to Brown.